 SystemRescue is a Linux operating system designed to repair Windows and Linux computers.
 It can be downloaded and started from a CD/DVD drive or USB drive.
 More information is available in the Quick Start guide and online documentation.

 Category Archives: Linux

 Foxit free PDF Reader app

 Foxit, a maker of document and imaging software, has a free lightweight PDF Reader app for Windows, Mac, and Linux as well as mobile apps for iPhones, iPads, and Android devices.
 A list of free and paid Foxit products can be found at www.foxitsoftware.com/downloads.

 Windows Terminal is a new application for command-line tool users

 Microsoft has announced the upcoming release of its new command line tool application Windows Terminal.
 This application for PowerShell and WSL users is currently available for download at GitHub and is also available the Microsoft Store.

-More information about Windows Terminal can be found at devblogs.microsoft.com/commandline/windows-terminal-build-2019-faq.
+More information about Windows Terminal can be found at at the Terminal FAQ page.

 Microsoft announced the September 2018 release of Azure Data Studio, formerly known as SQL Operations Studio (preview version).
 Azure Data Studio is a new open source desktop environment for SQL Server, Azure SQL Database, and Azure SQL Data Warehouse data that runs on Windows, macOS, and Linux.